Ultraman (character): Description

 As the official website of Tsuburaya Productions stated: "[Ultraman] visited the Earth after chasing the Space Monster Bemular, he protected the Earth against monster and alien threats.
-Aside from his main attack Specium Ray, he also possesses a number of techniques.
+Aside from his main attack Spacium Ray, he also possesses a number of techniques.
 His place of origin is Nebula M78.
 Despite his strength, he is also friendly to non-hostile monsters.
 His human form on Earth is Shin Hayata of the Science Special Search-Party.
 He is also a member of the Ultra Brothers."

 Transformation

 Hayata himself transformed into Ultraman through the use of the Beta Capsule (ベーターカプセル, Bētā Kapuseru), a flashlight-like object which allows him to switch between his human state and Ultraman.
 By pressing the red button on the capsule, a stream of light forms a spiral-like circle which warped his body as Ultraman rises, appearing in a manner that involves his right arm forming a fist forward and his left folded down.

 The Beta Capsule is always shown stored in Hayata's SSSP jacket.
 In episode 22 of Ultraman, the Beta Capsule (or to a lesser extent, Ultraman's power) had the ability to free Hayata from external influence, as the Underground People tried to control Ultraman by brainwashing Hayata until Ultraman's transformation freed him.
 But despite this, the gadget can also be easily lost, as shown in episode 26 during Ultraman's fight with Gomora, where he accidentally dropped it and it was picked up by a local boy, who mistook it for a toy.
 This was also played for the sake of comedy, as seen in episode 34 when Hayata mistook a curry spoon for the Beta Capsule before switching to the original one.
 Two other versions also existed: